yungyuc/ynote/nsd/schedule/nsd_21sp_nycu.rst

     -
   * - 17
     - 6/14
-    - TBD or no meeting
+    - No meeting (dragon boat holiday)
     -
   * - 18
     - 6/21